chadananda/ilm-md/README.md

 ### For editing ILM markdown document

   1. rename your MD file to use a .html extension
-  2. paste in this script at the top:
+  2. paste in this script at the top: <br>
      `<script src="https://chadananda.github.io/ilm-md/dist/ilm-md-inline-debug.js"></script>`
   3. open file in browser to view formatting
   4. see example here: https://chadananda.github.io/ilm-md